FerranDonoso/02-2020-Seeds-Data/README.md

 # Seeds-Data
-A classification analysis of the seeds dataset
+A classification analysis to predict seed class